potato-tf/PopExtensionsPlus/README.md

 There is a massive selection of bot tags to choose from that replicate many rafmod features, or add new ones entirely.
 All tags are prefixed with `popext_` and can be found in tags.nut

 Many tags accept additional arguments.
 For example:
-- `popext_rocketcustomtrail|eyeboss_projectile` will apply the eyeboss_projectile particle to a rocket, giving rockets a purple monoculus trail.
+- `popext_rocketcustomtrail{name = "eyeboss_projectile"}` will apply the eyeboss_projectile particle to a rocket, giving rockets a purple monoculus trail.
-- `popext_homingprojectile|0.5|0.5` will make a bots rockets (and many other projectiles) follow their closest target with half speed and half turn power.
+- `popext_homingprojectile{turn_power = 0.5, speed_mult = 0.5}` will make a bots rockets (and many other projectiles) follow their closest target with half speed and half turn power.
 - `popext_reprogrammed` will spawn the bot on RED
-- `popext_spawnhere|-779 3302 312` will spawn a bot at these xyz coordinates (near the barn door at the front of bigrock)
+- `popext_spawnhere{where = "-779 3302 312"}` will spawn a bot at these xyz coordinates (near the barn door at the front of bigrock)

 # Custom Attributes
 This allows mission makers to apply fully custom weapon attributes to both bots and players.
 All custom attributes can be found in the `Attrs` table at the top of `customattributes.nut`